 By Steve Gurney, Founder, Positive Aging Community

 This is the second in a four-part series about helping older adults move to a new home.
 In the first post, we summarized moving options available to older adults.
-In this post, we’ll explore why seniors move and some factors that influence when they decide to move.
+In this post, we’ll explore why seniors move and some factors that influence their decision to move.

 Researchers have identified at least 88 different potential factors that influence whether and when older adults move.
 Some of those factors are financial, such as whether they can afford the housing costs where they live.
 Others are related to mobility, such as whether they need help with performing daily activities.
 Yet others are social and psychological, including how close they are in proximity to friends and family, and whether they feel independent.